asyncPranav/Obsidian/Unit 2 - Constitution.md

     - Members of various constitutional bodies (e.g., Election Commission).

 - The President can also appoint the **Comptroller and Auditor General**, **Finance Commission**, and others.

+- He can declare any area as schedule area and has power with respect to administration of schedule areas and tribal areas.

 ---